sashafklein/gimme-sats/README.md

 }
 ```

 By default, the button says "Gimme Sats" and includes a lightning bolt.
-Visuals can be customized by passing in a custom child, changing the theme object, or overriding styles with CSS (see below).
+A text-free, bolt-only version is also exported, and named `GimmeSatsJustBolt`.
+Visuals can be further customized by passing in a custom child, changing the theme object, or overriding styles with CSS (see below).

 ### Other